 In many value-based contracts, payments are adjusted based on the health risk of your patient population.
 Accurate HCC coding ensures your practice receives appropriate payments for managing sicker patients.
 Undercoding patient complexity means your practice gets paid less than it should; overcoding triggers audits and potential penalties.
 Getting HCC coding right requires close coordination between clinical documentation and billing staff.

-How to Prepare Your Billing Operations for Value-Based Care
+How to Prepare Your Practice for Value-Based Care Billing

 Transitioning from fee-for-service to value-based billing does not happen overnight, and it should not.
 A phased approach reduces disruption and helps your team build confidence with new processes before they affect revenue.